 I picked the bigger pieces out of the box and put them back into the pipe for some more beating.
-When I had the biggest pieces down to the sizes I wanted, I started grading the crushed stone by first running it through a strainer.
+When I had the biggest pieces down to the sizes I wanted, I started grading the crushed turquoise by first running it through a strainer.

 I then separated what was left in the strainer by hand into two different grades.
 (The following few pics are from a different batch.
 I include them to show the process.)

 This gave me four grades of crushed turquoise to work with.
 (Again, this pic is from a different batch of pure turquoise that I crushed from jewelry – that is why the color is different.)

 I crushed both types of ore and mixed the equivalent grades of each together, so I could have the two shades of blue plus the white rock.
 I liked that look better.

 Once my stone was crushed, I readied the board for the turquoise inlay process.
 I wanted the board to have rounded edges, but I wouldn’t be able to route the edges with a roundover bit once the stone was inlaid, or the stone would destroy the bit.
 I decided to roundover the edges first, and then round the stone later by sanding.

 Notice that I routed a little deeper at the edges, about 3/16 inch, to give a better look when viewing edge-on.

 Now that the board was prepped, I was ready to begin the turquoise inlay process.

 I started with the largest grade, and sprinkled some crushed turquoise into the first riverbed.